aescobarr/alibey_docker/README.md

 start_u                        Create and start containers without detached mode stop                           Stop all containers.
 ```
-The Makefile can run in development or production mode.
-By default, it runs in development mode.
+The Makefile can run targets in development or production mode.
+By default, it uses development mode.
 To use production mode, we call make like this:
 ```
 ENV=PROD make [target name]
 ```